 - It Turns Out We Were Never Meant to Tolerate Our Insane Toddlers

 - There’s a Stress Gap Between Men and Women.
 Here’s Why It’s Important

-I cannot stress enough the importance of self-care for you and for your child.
+The importance of self-care for you and for your child cannot be stressed enough.
 It may not occur to you, but helping yourself is helping your baby.
 It reduces burnout and makes you a more effective parent.